A note on the computation of the Frobenius number of a numerical semigroup: Abstract

 \section{Abstract}

-In this article we present a formula for the computation of the Frobenius number and the conductor of a numerical semigroup from the sockel of a quotient of certain semigroup ring.
+In this note we observe that the Frobenius number and therefore the conductor of a numerical semigroup can be obtained from the maximal socle degree of the quotient of the corresponding semigroup algebra by the ideal generated by the biggest generator of the semigroup.